Fisher Matrix Preloaded -- Fisher4Cast: Fisher4Cast and its Applications

 Finally we extend the $H-d_A$ landscape to include a loop over the redshift of a single growth measurement in the range $0.1 < z < 5$.
 In all cases we normalise the growth today; $G(z=0) = 1$.
 The full four dimensional surface cannot be plotted in general, we show slices through the hypersurface in Figure~(\ref{fig:slice}), illustrating how a measurement of the growth at high-redshift measurement leads to much higher values of the FoM overall, and opens up interesting new ``hotspots''.
-These are only a few of the potential visualisation applications for \name.
+This is can be seen in the dark red region in the top left-hand panel of Figure~(\ref{fig:slice}) which contains the high-redshift growth measurement, compared to the dark blue region at the bottom of the same figure.
+This illustrates the power of \name: not only can one general perform survey optimisations including different observables and parameters, but the ease of use of the visualisation modules capabilities means that one can trace out the FoM surface for a given survey configuration.